-For the purposes of this schedule loading or penalty means a
+For the purposes of this schedule loading or penalty means a:

-- Casual or part-time loading, including an all-up casual loading - Saturday, Sunday, public holiday, evening or other penalty; - Shift allowance/penalty.
+- casual or part-time loading;

+- Saturday, Sunday, public holiday, evening or other penalty;

+- shift allowance/penalty.

 A.5 Loadings and penalty rates - existing loading or penalty rate lower by the terms of a transitional minimum wage instrument or an award-based transitional instrument to pay a particular loading or penalty at a lower rate than the equivalent loading or penalty in this award for any classification of employee.